ictr/covid19-outbreak-simulator/docs/_docs/plugins.md

 positional arguments:
   popsize               Number of individuals to be removed, which can be from the
-                        entire population, or from specific subpopulations (e.g. nurse=10) if there are subpopulations.
+                        entire population, or from specific groups (e.g. nurse=10) if there are groups.

 optional arguments:
   -h, --help            show this help message and exit